 Promoting British Values at Grange Federation

 We are very proud at Grange Federation as we feel our school values are a true reflection of British Values.
 Jubilee Celebrations, Remembrance Services, close links with the Church and specific festival celebrations linked to diversity within British Society.
-The Federation prides itself on working to support a number of charities, including Dogs for Blind, Air Ambulance, MacMillan Coffee Morning as well as more national events including Comic Relief and Children in Need.
-We also see ourselves as the centre of the local community and arrange a number of events to bring the community together, including a Firework evening, Big Bounce events, Summer Community Fete, and Choir Singing at local venues.
+The Federation prides itself on working to support a number of charities, including Food Bank, Young carers, MacMillan Coffee Morning as well as more national events including Comic Relief and Children in Need.
+We also see ourselves as the centre of the local community and arrange a number of events to bring the community together, including a Firework evening, Summer Community Fete and Choir Singing at local venues.

 At Grange Federation, we will actively challenge children, staff or parents expressing opinions contrary to fundamental British Values, including 'extremist' views.